jjk-code-otter/global_temperature_merge/README.md

 Global temperature merge
 ========================

 Code for merging estimates of global mean temperature into a single ensemble dataset of global mean temperature.

 Input datasets are converted into a common format using code in the "translators" directory.

-Merging is performed using `combinator.py` based on dataset family trees defined in json files such as `hierarchy_ur.json`.
+Merging is performed using `make_meta_ensemble.py` based on dataset family trees defined in json files such as `FamilyTrees/hierarchy_ur.json` which are organised into experiments such as `Experiments/basic.json`.

-Some other plots are produced by `compare_all_ensembles.py` and `plot_hierarchy.py`.

-The code has been refactored with `make_meta_ensemble.py` now doing most of what the old code used to do.